 Taylor John Smith

 Alison and Tyler are a young teenage couple.
 While at a party, Tyler is told by a fellow partygoer that he once slept with his girlfriend.
 Tyler is upset as he believes he would be her first.
-They call it quits and Tyler meets Holly, a free-spirited and fun loving girl who he spends the night with.
+They call it quits, and Tyler meets Holly, a free-spirited and fun loving girl who he spends the night with.
 Once Tyler leaves Holly that night, he and Alison decide to get back together.
 His life is soon thrown into chaos when Holly shows up at school and infiltrates his friend's circle.
 Her obsession will turn his life upside down.

-Growing up, some of my all time favourite genre films were the 'Obsession' thrillers.
+Growing up, some of my all-time favourite genre films were the 'Obsession' thrillers.
 Going into You Get Me, I was excited just for the simple fact that I've always enjoyed a movie where a woman or man turns obsessive and decides to turn someone's life upside down.
-I don't know why I gravitate towards these sleazy and sordid sorts of movies but I do.
+I don't know why I gravitate towards these sleazy and sordid sorts of movies, but I do.
 So I was all settled in and got myself ready for some Single White Female type of carnage.

 Does You Get Me add anything even remotely new to the 'Obsession' thriller?
 No. This movie pretty much follows a lot of the best and most well-known obsession thrillers in their very footsteps.
 When it comes to being beat for beat, this movie stays extremely close, uncomfortably so.
 You Get Me really does stick to all the tropes that you come to expect from this type of movie.
 You know what though, while I can't justify giving this a positive review.
 I still revelled in some of the craziness.

 What You Get Me does right is that things escalate very quickly.
-When the shit hits the fan and things start to go south, it's very quick.
+When the shit hits the fan, and things start to go south, it's very quick.
 There is no waiting an hour for things to get juicy.
-Holly and Tyler hook up within minutes of the movie starting and her obsessive nature kicks in immediately.
+Holly and Tyler hook up within minutes of the movie starting, and her obsessive nature kicks in immediately.
 What this does for You Get Me is it makes the entire hour and a half go by very quickly.
 This is fast-paced and brisk.
-I was never once bored and for that, it deserves a point.
+I was never once bored, and for that, it deserves a point.

 Being that this was a Netflix original, I was hoping that things would get really dark and brutal as the situation escalated.
-Sadly, this feels like the director was conflicted on his vision or how far he wanted to take some of the events in this film.
+Sadly, this feels like the director was conflicted about his vision or how far he wanted to take some of the events in this film.
 So one of Holly's first lines in the film is that if Tyler swallows an Ecstasy pill, she will swallow his load.
 This line caught me off guard.
-I immediately thought that if he's willing to give us that dialogue, gore and violence should be no problem.
+I immediately thought that if he's as willing to give us that dialogue, gore and violence should be no problem.
 I was wrong.

 DEATH TOLL: 1